IllusionMods/KK_Plugins/README.md

 </details>

 #### ReloadCharaListOnChange

-**v1.5.2 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v91/KK_ReloadCharaListOnChange.v1.5.1.zip)** - For Koikatsu<br/>
+- [KK_ReloadCharaListOnChange]

 Reloads the list of characters and coordinates in the character maker when any card is added or removed from the folders.
-Supports adding and removing large numbers of cards at once.<br/>
+Supports adding and removing large numbers of cards at once.

 <details><summary>Change Log</summary>
 v1.1 Fixed new coordinates saved from within the game not being handled correctly<br/>